 A more convenient but less desirable approach is to do a second occupation almost immediately after the first.
 The roving receiver’s antenna is blocked or tilted until the lock on the satellites is interrupted.
 It is then re-oriented on the unknown position a second time for the repeat solution.
 This does offer a second solution, but from virtually the same constellation.

-More efficiency can be achieved by adding additional roving receivers.
-However, as the number of receivers rises, the logistics become more complicated, and a survey plan becomes necessary.
-Also, project points that are simultaneously near one another but far from the control station should be directly connected with a baseline to maintain the integrity of the survey.
+Project points that are near one another but far from the control station should be directly connected with a baseline to maintain the integrity of the survey.
 Finally, if the base receiver loses lock and it goes unnoticed, it will completely defeat the radial survey for the time it is down.